 Imagine awaking to strange faces and voices but you cannot respond or wake up.
 Sufferers report an accompanying feeling of dread.
 Some feel they cannot breathe.
-A University of London study found that up to 40% of the population has experienced hypnogogic visions at some point and around 5% have had intense experiences.

 When a person is in the REM stage of sleep, his or her skeletal muscles are paralyzed.
 This condition is medically known as REM atonia.
 If the sleeper’s brain comes out of REM before the body, the person can become conscious while still having paralyzed muscles.
 Microarousals are common between sleep stages.
 The combination of a dream during REM and the odd sensation of being paralyzed while awake can cause subjects to report surrealist conditions.
 People report seeing ghosts or feeling someone sit on their chest.
-The phenomenon known as lucid dream can include this state, although it also may include other states of consciousness.

 Another hypothesis is that the brain does not truly awaken during these microarousals in which sleep paralysis is experienced, but only part of the brain is awake.
 Other parts of the brain continue to dream, which the waking part of the brain sees as hallucinations.